 I wanted to give my students more time to dive into the meaning of a hero, the specific qualities practiced by real heroes, and the impact that their lives can have.
 Since Biographies are an essential part of non-fiction, I found a way to integrate several of my reading, writing, speaking, language and social studies standards into one big project.
 A Personal Hero Research Project!
 Of course you can set the criteria for any demographic you like (African American, Latino American, Women Leaders, etc.)

-If you’d like more ready-to-go assignment pages and rubrics, this extended resource will be on Sale all of January in my TpT store HERE.
+If you’d like more ready-to-go assignment pages and rubrics, this extended resource is in my TpT store HERE.

 This resource includes EDITABLE…